bri3d/VW_Flash/README.md

 Perform the above steps, but replacing `FL_8V0906259H__0001.frf` with `FL_5G0906259Q__0005.frf` and adding the `--simos1810` flag to all commands.

+# DSG

+The DQ250-MQB DSG seems fairly unprotected - a simple 256-byte rolling-offset substitution cipher encrypts an LZSS compressed payload.
+Checksums are just JAMCRC / inverse CRC32 at the end of a file.

+A small flash driver module is uploaded as part of DQ250 flashing, which is protected only by an external checksum.
+This also allows for some clever payloads to be uploaded and used to dump DSG memory.

+All documented processes are supported for DSG, although currently the block names are not quite correct.

 # Tools

 [VW_Flash.py](VW_Flash.py) provides a complete "port flashing" toolchain - it's a command line interface which has the capability of performing various operations, including fixing checksums for Application Software and Calibration blocks, fixing ECM2->ECM3 monitoring checksums for CAL, encrypting, compressing, and finally, flashing blocks to the ECU.